|Frequently Asked Questions|

 We do not have any health services on campus.
 However, we are about 1 mile away from a Regional Fire Department and just a few miles down the road from Casa Grande Medical Center.
 We are asking that all of our residents have health insurance policies in case they get ill or have an accident.

 What is there to do on campus?

-RSLs put on an average of 2-4 events each week.
+Resident Student Leaders host an average of 2-4 events each week.
 The events range from social gatherings, such as Karaoke and game nights, movies and dances, to programs that are more educational in their content such as leadership development, healthy relationships and diversity education.
-In addition to Residence Life programs, Student Leadership, Student Clubs and Organizations, Athletics, etc. provide numerous events throughout the semester.
+In addition to Residence Life programs, Student Leadership, Student Clubs and Organizations, and Athletics, etc. provide numerous events throughout the semester.